aCloverophile/dbms-project-bhos/README.md

 **Called the "BHOS Library Management System", the database contains corresponding schemas to describe the overall book-taking and returning processes in the university library.**

----

-These processes are handled by the TakeBook and ReturnBook procedures described in the corresponding SQL source file.
+These processes are handled by the **TakeBook** and **ReturnBook** procedures described in the corresponding SQL source file.
 You can check and review them as examples.
 The source file also contains the new student and new book insertion procedures.

----

 Some limitations, such as the students who have borrowed books cannot be deleted from the database, are handled in the triggers source file.